23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 While working on interpolation development, handling the interpolation of the three lines was straightforward.
 I used the map function with percentage and coordinate values to smoothly transition between old and new objects.

-However, I encountered challenges with the rectangle drawing function I created.
-The problem arose because the rectangle's edges were drawn in relation to a single x, y coordinate.
+However, I encountered challenges with the rectangle drawing function.
+The problem was the rectangle's edges were drawn in relation to a single x, y coordinate.
 This made it difficult to interpolate individual points along the edges, only allowing for the entire rectangle to be smoothly transitioned.
 Additionally, changing the number of edges led to abrupt animations, where edges suddenly appeared or disappeared, unlike the smooth transitions of the individual lines.

 To solve this, I first tried using lambdas to override the draw function during interpolation.
 But this approach clashed with the project's guidelines.
 So, I took an alternate approach.
 I stored the percentage value and used an if condition while drawing the rectangle.
-If the percent value was not zero, I used a separate function to smoothly move the edges toward the center of the filled-in rectangle as the percentage reached 50.
+If the percent value was not zero, I then used a separate function to smoothly move the edges toward the center of the filled-in rectangle as the percentage reached 50.
 At 50%, the edges converged and disappeared, coinciding with a change in the number of edges.
 Then, as the percent value increased from 50 to 100, the new number of edges smoothly moved to their respective positions.
 This results in the rectangle helping to maintain a consistent letter shape during transitions, while the lines can then build on this, creating interesting variations of the same overall movement.

 ##### Interpolation when function complete:
 ![interpolation complete](assets/interpolate.png)